 Program Description: The City of Highland Park is committed to open dialogue around important issues of diversity and inclusion.
-Mayor Rotering, City Manager Ghida Neukirch, Chief Lou Jogmen, Commanders Gerald Cameron, Jenny Olson, and Chris O'Neill, Sergeant Sean Curran and Officer Pawel Geneja will meet with residents to share highlights of the City’s initiatives, practices and procedures, and address questions of residents.
-Due to COVID-19 health precautions, the meeting will be held virtually on Thursday, October 8, 2020, at 7:00 PM via Zoom.
-This event will provide highlights of the City's diversity and inclusion practices and programs, and more.
+Mayor Rotering, City Manager Ghida Neukirch, Chief Lou Jogmen, Commanders Gerald Cameron, Jenny Olson, and Chris O'Neill, Sergeant Sean Curran and Officer Pawel Geneja met with residents to share highlights of the City’s initiatives, practices and procedures, and address questions of residents.
+Due to COVID-19 health precautions, the meeting was held virtually on Thursday, October 8, 2020, at 7:00 PM via Zoom.
+This event provided highlights of the City's diversity and inclusion practices and programs, and more.
 Questions may be directed to the City Manager's Office at 847.926.1000.

 Program Recording: Click here to view the recorded meeting on Zoom.
 When prompted, enter the password D?#^%mh4

 Q&A: Click here to download the Q&A document, which includes responses to questions that were not answered during the meeting due to time constraints.